| Title: | Construct Parsers for Structured Text Files |

 Often, we want to assess whether a given structure can be successfully

-parsed through repetitive application of a parser p
+parsed through repetitive application of a parser p.
+This could involve

 testing the parser applied multiple times in succession or determining